marcuswhybrow/ray-peat-rodeo/src/content/2020-04-26-A-New-Landscape-of-Life-and-Learning.md

 {% ray %} Take away the control of the corporations who are keeping, basically, a culture of secrecy.
 [Prevent] classified research done at universities, for example. [^classified] But twenty years ago they were, basically, selling the universities to the corporations for funding.
 Having a lot of the research tied in to the military and corporation-private property idea of knowledge.
 That whole concept of knowledge is incompatible with knowledge.
 So I think changing the ownership of the instruments, making them public like they used to be still in 1970.

-[^classified]: Transcriber's note: It's unclear whether Ray's saying corporate secrecy prevents classified research.
-Or that banning classified research would end corporate secrecy.
+[^classified]: Transcriber's note: It's unclear whether Ray means corporate secrecy prevents classified research, or that banning classified research would end corporate secrecy.

 {% host %} If the overall values of the decentralized community are that of collaboration and togetherness that probably won't happen?
 Is what you're saying?